 From a developer's point of view, a free software project is in a state of continuous release.
 Developers usually run the latest available code at all times, because they want to spot bugs, and because they follow the project closely enough to be able to stay away from currently unstable areas of the feature space.
-They often update their copy of the software every day, sometimes more than once a day, and when they check in a change, they can reasonably expect that every other developer will have it within 24 hours.
+They often update their copy of the software every day, sometimes more than once a day, and when they check in a change, they can reasonably expect that every other developer will have it within a day or two.

 How, then, should the project make a formal release?
 Should it simply take a snapshot of the tree at a moment in time, package it up, and hand it to the world as, say, version "3.5.0"?
 Common sense says no. First, there may be no moment in time when the entire development tree is clean and ready for release.
 Newly-started features could be lying around in various states of completion.
 Someone might have checked in a major change to fix a bug, but the change could be controversial and under debate at the moment the snapshot is taken.
 If so, it wouldn't work to simply delay the snapshot until the debate ends, because another, unrelated debate could start in the meantime, and then you'd have wait for that one to end too.
 This process is not guaranteed to halt.